hayes/pothos/packages/plugin-errors/README.md

 - `defaultTypes`: An array of Error classes to include in every field with error handling.
 - `directResult`: Sets the default for `directResult` option on fields (only affects non-list fields)
+- `defaultGetTypeName`: A function to modify how type names are generated. (e.g. maybe you don't want to the 'Query'/'Mutation' prefix in your types, you could customize that using this function.)

 ### Options on Fields